Top Functions of a Network Monitoring System

 Reporting to ensure SLA delivery

 Network admins have to design, analyze, and modify the network, then repeat as needed.
-To do all these, they need access to both current and historical reports from the network monitoring system.
+To do all these, they need access to both current and historical reports from the network system monitoring.

 Reports allow admins to check whether the current network designs delivered the expected results, pinpoint trends that could affect the network’s performance as required by its users, diagnose the problem and resolve it quickly, and show proof that every single provision in the SLAs has been delivered.

-With a network monitoring system, it will be easier to discover all the devices connected to the network, map out and visualize each one, monitor performance metrics, get quick and accurate alerts, and prepare the necessary reports.
+With a network system monitoring, it will be easier to discover all the devices connected to the network, map out and visualize each one, monitor performance metrics, get quick and accurate alerts, and prepare the necessary reports.
 Investing in the system will take the load off maintaining a network and make the task more efficient and rewarding.